 Wade earned a bachelor of arts from the University of Pittsburgh with majors in economics and political science, as well as an advanced certificate in accounting from Robert Morris University.
 He is a Certified Public Accountant (CPA) and a Chartered Global Management Accountant (CGMA).
 He is also a member of the American Institute of Certified Public Accountants, the Pennsylvania Institute of Certified Public Accountants, and the National Association of Certified Valuation Analysts.

-Jon Buerge is vice president and principal at Urban Villages, Inc. In this capacity, Jon is responsible for operations, real estate development, and strategic positioning for all real estate assets.
-He also manages the research and analysis of new company acquisitions and corporate growth strategies.
+Jon Buerge is Chief Development Officer at Urban Villages, Inc. In this capacity, Jon is responsible for real estate development, strategic positioning for all real estate assets, corporate growth strategies, and new company acquisitions.
 Previously, Jon oversaw real estate and expansion activities for several national restaurant chains as director of development and real estate for CraftWorks Restaurants & Breweries.

 Jon earned a juris doctorate and master of business administration from the University of Colorado, where he served as both student body president and chair of the CU Honor Council.
 He received his bachelor’s degree in economics and business finance.